gcp-development/web-application/README.md

 How does DHT work ?

 As a simple example the diagram below represents a ring overlay network(logical network implemented on top of some underlying network) with 6 nodes.
 To find out which node(peer) will get to store a specific key we just need to hash that key.
-Each node will have a hash value(Peer Id) and will store 5 keys making our hash table buckets independent nodes in that ring overlay network.
+Each node will have a hash value(Peer Id) and will store 5 keys.
+Making each node an independent hash table bucket in that ring overlay network.

 ![image](https://user-images.githubusercontent.com/76512851/229342962-9ba3226b-e5ed-4c88-a7d9-c2dd405b8b40.png)